DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 **Please note that AI Assistant initialization takes time.
 The assistant tab appears once Microsoft Azure scans the source document on the server side.**

-> [!Important]
-> In v24.2.6+, we use version **9.3.0-preview.1.25161.3** of the _Microsoft.Extensions.AI.*_ libraries in our source code.
-We do not guarantee compatibility or correct operation with higher versions.

 ## Implementation Details

 ### Common Settings